Container Driven Development

 Isolation

 Containers virtualize CPU, memory, storage, and network resources at the OS-level.
 Processes running inside one container are not visible to processes running inside of another.
-This provides two major benefits: sensitive processes can be isolated into one logical sandox, invisible to other processes running on the machine.
+This provides two major benefits: sensitive processes can be isolated into one logical sandbox, invisible to other processes running on the machine.
 Additionally, the logical isolation provides developers with a sandboxed view of an OS that is isolated from other software which might also be deployed.
 This isolation helps simplify the runtime environment and prevent unintended interactions between similar applications that might be using the same host.

 Start from a Clean (Runtime) Slate